How to Light Binchotan Charcoal

-What is this Binchotan you speak of?
+What is Binchotan Charcoal?

-Charcoal made from Japanese oak is called Binchotan, they take this hardwood and pyrolyze it (use intense heat to convert most of the wood into carbon) like other charcoal.
-The process used in Japan has been refined and improved to get a much higher carbon content than western lump charcoal by and heating it at the normal 400-700℃ range for awhile, and then quickly raising the temperature to over 1000℃, then quickly cooled using a white powder of earth, sand, and ash.
+They then take this hardwood and pyrolyze it (use intense heat to convert most of the wood into carbon) like other charcoal.
+The process used in Japan has been refined and improved to get a much higher carbon content than western lump charcoal by heating it at the normal 400-700℃ range for awhile, and then quickly raising the temperature to over 1000℃, then quickly cooling it using a white powder of earth, sand, and ash.
 Binchotan is sometimes called ‘white charcoal’ after the white dust that is sometimes left on it from the smothering process.
-This process results in making it almost pure carbon.
-While binchotan is typically thought to burn hotter than other charcoals, this isn’t necessarily true.
-The truth is it burns cleaner, longer and at a more consistent temperature.
-It lasts for anywhere between 4-6 hours and usually keeps a temperature of around 370℃ (700℉).
+This arduous three day process results charcoal that is 99% carbon and extremely dense.

 PRO TIP